mearlboro/mearlboro.github.io/experience.md

 ### Imperial College, London
 #### Master's of Engineering
 ##### 2013 - 2017
-A computer engineering degree which allowed me to gain profound experience into industry standard software engineering practices.
-Courses taken include the study of programming languages, operating systems, compilers, networks, security, information theory, software and web development, mathematics, logic, verification systems, Bayesian statistics, cryptography, and machine learning.
-Here I have worked on multiple projects which have given me experience to work on large codebases, coordinate with my team, and use agile methodologies:

 - Completed [PintOS](https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html) in a series of group courseworks, a version of the Standford operating systems exercise in C. Contributed with system calls, memory management, thread synchronisation and interruptions
 - Implemented an Enigma machine simulation in C++ [[GitHub]](https://github.com/mearlboro/enigma)